 Best known as the seat of the titular character in the Shakespeare play Macbeth, Glamis Castle has belonged to the Lyon family since the 14th century.
-The castle has a rich history: Shakespeare drew inspiration for the events of ‘the Scottish Play’ from the historical murder of King Malcolm II, who was murdered while visiting his hunting lodge at Glamis in 1034.
+The castle has a rich history: Shakespeare drew inspiration for the events of ‘the Scottish Play’ from the historical murder of King Malcolm II, who was killed while visiting his hunting lodge at Glamis in 1034.
 By 1372 the castle proper had been constructed, and has remained in the possession of the Lyon clan ever since.
 The current head of the family, Simon Patrick Bowes-Lyon, still resides at Glamis as the 19th Earl of Strathmore and Kinghorne.

 By far the most famous tale, however, is that of the Monster of Glamis.
 The generally accepted version of this story is that the ‘monster’ was a badly deformed member of the Lyon family, hidden away in a secret room in the castle which was bricked up after his death.

 Most researchers accept that the person that would become known as the ‘Monster of Glamis’ was Thomas Lyon-Bowes, the oldest child of Thomas, Lord Glamis.
 Born in October 1821, he is recorded in the Peerage of Scotland to have died the same day.
 However, rumours that the child had survived grew rapidly in the surrounding villages after the midwife that had attended the birth stated that the child had been born healthy, but deformed.
 Despite being baptised before his apparent death, Thomas has no gravestone, a fact seized upon as further evidence that the child had survived.
 However, due to high levels of infant mortality during the period, it was not unusual for an infant to not be given a headstone.